 From the poisonous and obscure to the delectable and familiar, there are enough mushroom varieties out there to fill many a book.
 Of course, most of us can recognize at least a few varieties—your common button mushroom or the meaty, umbrella-like portobello, for instance.
 And if you know your way around chanterelles, shiitakes, porcini, and morels, you can personally attest to just how dramatically flavor can differ from one type to another.
 It's what makes mushrooms such exciting ingredients—and such intimidating ones.

-To help eliminate the guesswork, we've broken down our favorite mushrooms and fellow fungi, from the ones you're most likely to find at your local grocery store to less common fungi that may take some extra legwork to track down.
+To help eliminate the guesswork, we've broken down our favorite mushrooms, from the ones you're most likely to find at your local grocery store to less common fungi that may take some extra legwork to track down.

 Before we jump into specifics, let's go over a few FAQs.